 AACC has partnered with All-State Career School in Baltimore to offer CDL B training.
 The training consists of one classroom lecture course and one driving range and highway course, which can be completed in one week.
 These courses are approved by the U.S. Department of Veterans Affairs.

 Classes are offered Monday through Friday, or Saturday and Sunday from 7 a.m. to 5:30 p.m.
 Classes form monthly at the Glen Burnie Towne Center (GBTC).
-On-the-range training is done at the Baltimore training facility.
+On-the-range training is done from 8 a.m. to 6:30 p.m. at the Baltimore training facility.

 Contact the program manager, Dan Rivera, at 410-777-2935 or firstname.lastname@example.org to review program information and registration procedures.